Marietta Blau: Legacy

 Marietta-Blau-Saal is a room in University Vienna sometimes used for coffee-breaks.

 Marietta-Blau-Gasse in area 22 of Vienna is a street name.

+Marietta Blau Institute for Particle Physics (merger of Stefan Meyer Institute for Subatomic Physics and the Institute of High Energy Physics (HEPHY)).

 Death

 Marietta Blau died in Vienna from cancer on 27 January 1970.
 Her illness was related to her unprotected handling of radioactive substances as well as her cigarette smoking over many years.
 No obituary appeared in any scientific publication.
 Blau was interred in group 6 of the new section for Jewish burials of Wiener Zentralfriedhof at row 2, grave 16.

 Works

 1950s

 Report on the discovery of stars produced by cosmic rays: